-BYO (bring your own booze, beer or wine) is one of those great restaurant qualities that I look for when dining out.
+BYO (bring your own booze, beer or wine) is one of those restaurant qualities that I try to look for when dining out.
 It’s cheaper (usually), much more casual and a great place to dine with groups.
 Chicago has an abundance of BYO options ranging from casual to upscale dining, so I have rounded up a list of my favorite spots throughout the city.
-If you have any favorites I should try, send suggestions my way!
+If you have any favorites I should try, send suggestions my way.

 Sushi Mon: 2441 N Clark St, Chicago, IL 60614

 This place is the cutest!
 And the owners are husband and wife and are so hospitable.
 They are great with Noah and Mila and we love the food!
 The meatballs, greek meatballs and pizza is great.
 They don’t take reservations and it’s pretty small, but we have never waited for a table.
 It would make a cute family Valentine’s Day spot for sure.